SinaHKazemi/CESM.jl/docs/src/reference/config.md

 ## Years

-Years is a list of integers that represents the years of the model.
+Years is a list of integers that represents the planning years of the model.
+Similar to time steps, it can also be passed as an array or a path to the file.

 ```json
 "years": [2020,2030,2040]